RippleAdder/Modus-Javascript-Bridge/README.md

 ### getAgendas

-Returns the list of agendas (both local and shared) present in the app for this user.
+Returns a stringified json list of agendas (both local and shared) present in the app for this user.
 Json response will contain an array of agenda objects, each agenda object will have a property titled "agendaId" with an integer id and a property titled "agendaTitle" with a string name.

 | Platforms | Available |
 | --------- | :-------: |